saamhaz/saamhaz.github.io/index.md

 Soona Amhaz
 =====
 **About**
-* Studied biomedical engineering and computers at University of Michigan.
+* Graduated from University of Michigan School of Engineering.
 * Was hire #20 at <a href="https://techcrunch.com/2022/11/02/alation-bags-123m-at-a-1-7b-valuation-for-its-data-cataloging-software/">Alation</a> during the AI dark ages.
-* Founded Token Daily which became <a href="(https://www.notboring.co/p/whats-on-deck-for-on-deck)">On Deck</a>.
+* Founded Token Daily and pivoted it to <a href="(https://www.notboring.co/p/whats-on-deck-for-on-deck/">On Deck</a>.
 * Took my operating chops to venture and started <a href="https://volt.capital/">Volt Capital</a>.